Adultery laws: Latin America

 Until the 1990s, most Latin American countries had laws against adultery.
 Adultery has been decriminalized in most of these countries, including Paraguay (1990), Chile (1994), Argentina (1995), Nicaragua (1996), Dominican Republic (1997), Brazil (2005), and Haiti (2005).
 In some countries, adultery laws have been struck down by courts on the ground that they discriminated against women, such as Guatemala (1996), where the Guatemalan Constitutional Court struck down the adultery law based both on the Constitution's gender equality clause and on human rights treaties including CEDAW; and Venezuela in 2016.
 The adultery law of the Federal Criminal Code of Mexico was repealed in 2011.

+Oceania

 Australia

 Adultery is not a crime in Australia.
 Under federal law enacted in 1994, sexual conduct between consenting adults (18 years of age or older) is their private matter throughout Australia, irrespective of marital status.
 Australian states and territories had previously repealed their respective adultery criminal laws.
 Australia changed to no-fault divorce in 1975, abolishing adultery as a ground for divorce.

+New Zealand

+In New Zealand law, divorce is no-fault and adultery is not a crime.

+Canada

+Adultery is not a crime in Canada.
+It has never been defined as a criminal offence within the Criminal Code, which was enacted in 1892, nor is it considered an offence at common law.